rileyshahar/aga/docs/advanced.md

 ```

 Essentially, `ctx` argument takes in an iterable of strings, and aga will search the corresponding fields in the students' submitted module (file).

+Note that `ctx` is should not be modified during overriden check functions, since the changes will persist to all the following test cases, which might not be the intended behavior.